 As far as fruit goes it’s better to stick to berries such as raspberries or blueberries.

-It’s also a good idea to make your shakes at home, since most of the shakes one would buy out have added sugars in their nut butters and frozen yogurt.
+It’s also a good idea to make your shakes at home since most of the shakes one would buy out have added sugars in their nut butter and frozen yogurt.

 Knowing exactly what you’re putting in your body is key to reaching your fitness and weight goals.

 I also want to make it known that it’s very important to not solely rely on protein powders and bars as your only source of nutrition.

 You still need other sources of protein as well as complex carbs and healthy fats.

 The protein products I am describing should be part of your diet, not your whole diet.